-SA’s Outback Communities Authority has kickstarted the project with a $900,000 funding injection.
-However, RFDS fundraising and community donations will offset the remainder of the project cost, estimated to be in excess of $1 million.
+SA’s Outback Communities Authority, through the Federal Government’s Local Roads and Community Infrastructure Program, has kickstarted the project with a $1 million funding injection.
+However, RFDS fundraising and community donations will offset the remainder of the project cost.

 Donate today and help transform vacant land into a modern medical facility that will help thousands of South Australians every year.